azariak/TutorFlowAI/README.md

 - Merge popup css from header/footer css
 - Import color scheme in various CSS from one central file, to allow easier color theming
 - Fix `Unexpected end of JSON input` error to notify the user to configure their API key
-- Ability to reclick whiteboard button to remove the whiteboard image

 #### Color Scheme
 - Off-white: #FFECD1